-K15.2.13 All examiners shall submit a written preliminary report to the Chair of the faculty research degrees committee before the viva voce.

-- K15.2.14 Component 2.
+- K15.2.13 All examiners shall submit a written preliminary report to the Chair of the Faculty Research Degrees Committee before the viva voce. - K15.2.14 Component 2.
 The progression viva voce examination shall be conducted by two internal examiners, who shall be members of academic staff not associated with the research project or the supervisory team.
-The faculty research degrees committee is responsible for the appointment of examiners for the progression examination who may also be approved as principal or second independent reviewer to undertake progress review for that candidate in subsequent years.
-Appointment as progression examiner or independent reviewer shall not disbar a member of staff from nomination as internal examiner for final assessment of the candidate, subject to their successful appointment to the examining panel by the Research Degrees Award Board at EX1 stage and in accordance with criteria regulations at K16.2. - K15.2.15 The examiners shall be responsible for assessing the extent to which the candidate has made an appropriate start on the research project.
+The Faculty Research Degrees Committee is responsible for the appointment of examiners for the progression examination who may also be approved as principal or second independent reviewer to undertake progress review for that candidate in subsequent years.
+Appointment as progression examiner or independent reviewer shall not disbar a member of staff from nomination as internal examiner for final assessment of the candidate, subject to their successful appointment to the examining panel by the Research Degrees Award Board at EX1 stage and in accordance with criteria regulations at K16.2.
+With the consent of the candidate, the Director of Studies or other member of the supervisory team may be present at the examination, but shall not participate in the discussion unless invited to do so by the examiners. - K15.2.15 The examiners shall be responsible for assessing the extent to which the candidate has made an appropriate start on the research project.
 The examiners shall be experienced researchers with a general understanding of the field of the candidate's research project but need not necessarily be a leading subject expert in that field.
-It is not required that both examiners are members of the faculty in which the candidate is studying, but this will normally be the case. - K15.2.16 Examiners will be mindful of the University's policy, regulations and procedures regarding academic integrity and assessment offences (see K17)
+It is not required that both examiners are members of the faculty in which the candidate is studying, but this will normally be the case. - K15.2.16 Examiners will be mindful of the University's policies, regulations and procedures regarding academic integrity and assessment offences (see K17) and good research conduct.